wavefrontHQ/docs/pages/doc/integrations_tmc_howto.md

 ### Remediation
 Follow these steps to remediate problems:
 1. Ensure that the cluster you want to connect to isn't protected by an SSO solution.
 If it is, you might have to explicitly log in to the cluster as a user before you can display the Wavefront dashboard.
 2. Ensure that the Wavefront API key is active and correctly entered.
-If the key was revoked, it's not longer valid.
+If the key was revoked, it's no longer valid.

 ## Learn More